wonambi-python/wonambi/docs/source/installation.rst

 Installation
 ============
-phypno is pure python, so it can be installed on every platform if you have the correct dependencies, just run:
+wonambi is pure python, so it can be installed on every platform if you have the correct dependencies, just run:

-``pip install phypno``
+``pip install wonambi``

 and to run it:

-``scroll_data``
+``wonambi``

 To install the correct dependencies, follow the platform-specific instructions below.